 Benefits of D3

 Vitamin D, like calcium, is important for the maintenance of healthy bones and teeth, both in adults and in developing children, and contributes to normal muscle function.
-Vitamin D also assists in the functioning of the immune system, the process of cell division, and the inflammation response.
+Vitamin D contributes to the normal function of the immune system and has a role in the process of cell division.